angular/angularfire/README.md

 ## Developer Guide

-This developer guide assimes you're using the new tree-shakable AngularFire API, [if you're looking for the compatability API you can find the documentation here](docs/compat.md).
+This developer guide assumes you're using the new tree-shakable AngularFire API, [if you're looking for the compatability API you can find the documentation here](docs/compat.md).

 [See the v7 upgrade guide for more information on this change.](docs/version-7-upgrade.md).